[Updated on May 18, 2022]

 6 benefits from combining BIM and VR in your construction projects

 Virtual reality and BIM projects work hand in hand with 3D modelling.
 They help architects and engineers detect spatial issues, collisions and design limitations.
-They also give the different people working on the project a common environment to collaborate better and make decision based on accurate data.
+They also give the different people working on the project a common environment to collaborate better and make decisions based on accurate data.

 1. Detect errors at an early stage of the construction project